Objective To examine rates of decline in individuals at risk for Huntington disease (HD).

-Methods: 106 individuals at-risk for HD completed a battery of neurocognitive, psychomotor, and oculomotor tasks at two visits, approximately 2.5 years apart.
-Participants were classified as: 1) without the CAG expansion (normal controls, NC; n=68), or 2) with the CAG expansion (CAG+; n=38).
-The CAG+ were further subdivided into those near to (Near; n=19) or far from (Far; n=19) their estimated age of onset.
-Longitudinal performance in the CAG+ was evaluated with a repeated measures model with two main effects (time to onset, visit) and their interaction.
-Analysis of covariance was employed to detect differences in longitudinal performance in the three groups (NC, Near and Far).
+Methods 106 individuals at risk for HD completed a battery of neurocognitive, psychomotor and oculomotor tasks at two visits, approximately 2.5 years apart.
+Participants were classified as: (1) without the CAG expansion (normal controls, NC; n=68) or (2) with the CAG expansion (CAG+; n=38).
+The CAG+ group was further subdivided into those near to (near; n=19) or far from (far; n=19) their estimated age of onset.
+Longitudinal performance in the CAG+ group was evaluated with a repeated measures model with two main effects (time to onset, visit) and their interaction.
+Analysis of covariance was employed to detect differences in longitudinal performance in the three groups (NC, near and far).

-Results: In the CAG+, the interaction term was significant (p≤0.02) for 4 measures (movement time, alternate button tapping, variability of latency for a memory guided task and percentage of errors for a more complex memory guided task), suggesting the rate of decline was more rapid as subjects approached onset.
+Results In the CAG+, the interaction term was significant (p≤0.02) for four measures (movement time, alternate button tapping, variability of latency for a memory guided task and percentage of errors for a more complex memory guided task), suggesting the rate of decline was more rapid as subjects approached onset.
 Longitudinal progression in the three groups differed for several variables (p<0.05).
-In most, the Near group had significantly faster progression than NC; however, comparisons of the NC and Far groups were less consistent.
+In most, the near group had significantly faster progression than NC; however, comparisons of the NC and far groups were less consistent.

-Conclusions: Different patterns of progression were observed during the prediagnostic period.
-For some measures, CAG+ subjects closer to estimated onset showed a more rapid decline while for other measures CAG+ had a constant rate of decline throughout the prediagnostic period that was more rapid than in CAG- subjects.
+Conclusions Different patterns of progression were observed during the prediagnostic period.
+For some measures, CAG+ subjects closer to estimated onset showed a more rapid decline while for other measures the CAG+ group had a constant rate of decline throughout the prediagnostic period that was more rapid than in NC.